 Drones demonstrating their value

 Given the complications and high costs associated with offshore exploration and operations, companies are now relying on drones as a cheaper and effective alternative in helping them overcome some of the regular challenges in the day-to-day operations.
 Drones aim to make offshore operations safer and (cost) efficient.
-The operational efficiency of drones, along with inherent speed and mobility allows for improved surveillance and quick response, while also eliminating the need to deploy manpower in remote and hazardous locations.
+The operational efficiency of drones, along with inherent speed and mobility improves surveillance and quick response It also eliminates the need to deploy manpower in remote and hazardous locations.

 The drone infrastructure enables a secure and strong communication network, leading to quick detection and management of issues, at a fraction of the costs compared to traditional methods.